TheJaredWilcurt/SassyTimantha/README.md

 ## Tasks

-1. Modularize the `styles.scss` file into manu other files so that the `styles.scss` file's only code is importing the other files.
+1. Modularize the `styles.scss` file into many other files so that the only code in `styles.scss` is importing the other files.
 1. Find all colors used and create a variable to store each.
 Replace all color literals with a variable.
 1. Apply nesting to the styles where it makes sense